National Anthem of Barbados

 The "National Anthem of Barbados", also known by its incipit "In Plenty and in Time of Need", is the national anthem of the country of Barbados.
 It was written by Irving Burgie and was composed by C. Van Roland Edwards.
 As one part of the West Indies Federation from 1958 to 1962, Barbados' anthem was supposed to be "Forged from the Love of Liberty" (which is currently the national anthem of Trinidad and Tobago), however the current anthem was created with Barbados's moves toward full independence.
 The song was then adopted by Barbados when it became independent in 1966.

 History

 The anthem was composed by C. Van Roland Edwards (1912–1985).
 Edwards, a composer who was partially blind, was assisted by his daughters Nannette and Eullia in his composition of "In Plenty and in Time of Need".
 The lyrics were written by Irving Burgie (1924–2019), a musician from Brooklyn, New York City, born to a Barbadian mother and an American father.
 A committee made up of Bruce St. John, Frank Collymore, Enid Lynch, George Lamming, Gerald Hudson and John Fletcher selected Edwards's composition as the national anthem, and Edwards was awarded BDS$500.

 The anthem was first performed on Independence Day, on 30 November 1966.
-In 1967, the anthem's music was rearranged by Inspector Prince Cave of the Royal Barbados Police Band, giving it a more sustained harmony while retaining the original tune.
+In 1967, the anthem's music was rearranged by Inspector Prince Cave of the Barbados Police Service, giving it a more sustained harmony while retaining the original tune.